hubmannj/NWTK-Cheatsheet/Cisco.md

 ### Configuration

 #### Load Balancing
-There are different Options to balance.
+There are different options to balance.
 You can choose betwen src and dst.

 Switch(config)#
 ```bash
 port-channel load-balance <MODE from the Table>
 ```

 The Channel-group number is the number of the channel.
-You can have 2 Channels (num 1 and num 2) on the same Switch.
-Both are connected to the same or to different Switches.
+You can have 2 channels (num 1 and num 2) on the same switch.
+Both are connected to the same or to different switches.

 #### PAGP